 What is the easiest way to decorate for fall?

 The easiest way to decorate for fall is to use minimal decorations for a clean look (and less cleanup later).
-Choose reusable pieces you can set out season after season, and plant popular autumn perennials like mums and asters in the spring so they’ll have time to take root and bloom in the fall.
+Choose reusable pieces you can set out season after season and display pots of mums or asters that you can compost once autumn ends.